Thanks for chipping in! You can help us out by using our tool to audit the accessibility of neighborhoods. By accessibility audit, we mean:

-Please watch the following video to see the demo of how the accessibility audit works:
+Please watch the following video to see a demo of how an accessibility audit works:

 Google Street View provides a rich visual data source to inspect a city without leaving your home.
 However, the images shown are collected periodically every few years.
 Hence, they might be out of date.
 Indeed, some users have reported that problems shown in our interface have recently been resolved.
 Generally, however, street-level infrastructure does not change very often.
 We have conducted two studies of our own that compare audit data from our online interfaces to audit data collected via traditional, in-person walk-around audits [1,2].
 In both cases, we found high agreement--in other words, the images in Google Street View are a good representation of the state of the physical world.
 This is consistent with findings from previous studies [3, 4, 5].

 Moreover, with the advancement of GSV technology, imagery is likely to become even more accurate than it is already.

 Sometimes while auditing, you may have noticed that the navigation arrows go missing, especially while walking straight.

 Just double click on the street to move ahead and you are all set!